tt-kuma/kubectl-colorize-managed-fields/README.md

 # kubectl-colorize-managed-fields

 A kubectl plugin to display colorized fields of the kubernetes resources based on their managed fields.
-This plugin help you to understand managed fields.

 ## Installation